Competition is fierce, especially for small businesses.

 - the keys to setting your business apart

 - why competing on price is a bad idea and how to overcome price pressure

 - why niching down rarely works and what to do instead

 Create a Competitive Advantage by Knowing Your Customer

-It’s likely that they are the ones:
+They are likely the ones:

 - you enjoy working with most

-- provide the greatest share of revenue
+- provide the most significant share of revenue

 - refer people they know